Bundle #2 Grade 18" Perfection Western Red Cedar Shingles

 Length: 18" (Perfection)

-Grade: Number 2 Grade, Red Label.
-Limited sapwood and flat grain allowed.
+Grade: Number 2 Grade (Red Label).
+Limited sapwood and flat grain is allowed.
 Limited knots and defects are allowed above the clear portion.

 Thickness: 5/2-1/4" (5 shingle “butts” stacked together should measure 2 ¼” thick)